Antonio Carpio: Legal and political career

-In 1992, he joined the administration of President Fidel Ramos as chief presidential legal counsel of the Office of the President.
-As such, he worked for major reforms in telecommunications, shipping, civil aviation, and insurance industries.
-During the presidency of Joseph Estrada, Carpio returned to private practice and penned a regular opinion column published in the Philippine Daily Inquirer.
+In 1992, Carpio joined the administration of President Fidel Ramos as Chief Presidential Legal Counsel.
+In this capacity, he worked on regulatory reforms within the telecommunications, shipping, civil aviation, and insurance industries.
+Following the end of the Ramos administration, Carpio returned to private practice during the presidency of Joseph Estrada and wrote a regular opinion column for the Philippine Daily Inquirer.

+Judicial career

-Carpio was the first appointee of President Gloria Macapagal Arroyo to the Supreme Court of the Philippines after her assumption into office in January 2001.
-At the age of 52, he was one of the youngest appointees to the Supreme Court.
+In January 2001, Carpio became the first appointee of President Gloria Macapagal Arroyo to the Supreme Court of the Philippines.
+Appointed at the age of 52, he was one of the youngest associate justices in the court's history.

+During his 18-year tenure on the High Tribunal, Carpio chaired the court's Second Division, headed the Committee on the Revision of the Rules of Court, and served as the chair of the Senate Electoral Tribunal.
+He retired from the judiciary on October 26, 2019, declining a traditional en banc special retirement session, opting instead for a private retirement dinner.